-Dr Mark Aston is Chief Technical Officer at L.B.
-Foster.
-He said,:
+Dr Mark Aston, Chief Technical Officer at L.B.
+Foster said:

 “Mechatronics is a multidisciplinary field of engineering that includes a combination of mechanical engineering, robotics, electronics, computer engineering, telecommunications engineering, systems engineering and control engineering.
 Guy’s project was an exceptional example of mechatronics in action.
 In addition, his competition presentation was thorough and professional and impressed all of the judges.

 “Creating an automated chess playing robot, taking into account the complexity of some chess moves, is an extraordinary accomplishment.
 It demonstrates a clarity of thought, as well as recognition of the potential commercial opportunities.
 Congratulations Guy.”

 Guy beat off competition from three other finalists.
 Leah Edwards from Loughborough University presented her ‘Automated Noughts & Crosses System’; Andrei Ciobanu talked through his ‘Vision-based Target Tracking System for Sports’, whilst Mathus Thongkerd shared his project ‘Design and Development of Autonomous Picking Robot’.

 “It was quite nerve-wracking presenting to such a knowledgeable judging panel in the inspiring surroundings of IMechE’s headquarters, especially considering the people who have stood here before me.
 This is a great addition to my CV and I hope it’s just the start of a successful career in engineering,” said Guy.